 The main action fields of youth work in Norway include voluntary work, youth clubs and child welfare services.
 Voluntary work consists of a broad range of organisations that focus on sports, culture, politics, religion and recreational activities.
 In most cases these organisations are run by volunteers.
 Organisations of this type are normally open to all people who want to participate.
 Youth clubs are owned and financed by local government.
 Their purpose is to give all young people the opportunity of meeting other young people.
 The main focus of youth clubs is not activities but rather the importance of interaction between young people.
 Youth clubs will normally not accept participants over 18 years of age.
 Not all municipalities have youth clubs.
-Youth welfare services to help young people with drug-related problems, criminal inclinations or any other behaviour that will cause them harm.
+Youth welfare services encompass all the work that is done by the local and regional child welfare services to help young people with drug-related problems, criminal inclinations or any other behaviour that will cause them harm.
 Young people older than 18 years will in most cases no longer receive support from the child welfare services.